yvonen-s/tw-us-nationid/README.md

 This project uses Taiwanese Election and Democratization polling data, public U.S. federal government military spending data and the third party Polity Score metric for assessing democratic/autocratic governance to explore the following questions:

-- How have Taiwanese people's political attitudes towards **Cross-strait relations** (specifically, declaring indepence vs. pursuing reunification), **government handling of national defense** and the **urgency of these issues** changed over time?
+- How have Taiwanese people's political attitudes towards **Cross-strait relations** (specifically, declaring indepence vs. pursuing reunification), **government handling of Cross-strait relations and national defense** and the **urgency of these issues** changed over time?
 - How has the amount of **U.S. military aid to Taiwan** changed over time, and how does this compare to the trends in Taiwanese political attitudes?
 - _(may remove this component, data results are not looking helpful rn)_ Do these trends in Taiwanese political attitudes have any relation to the **development of Taiwanese democratic governance** and/or changes in its **diplomatic alliancess**?

-Note: Taiwan's primary (pretty much only) national defense concern is potential attack from China, which is why it is linked to Cross-strait relations.
-It maintains a defensive military.
+Note: Taiwan's primary (pretty much only) national defense concern is potential Chinese invasion, which is why it is closely associated to Cross-strait relations.
+It maintains a defensive military with questionability capability and limited active recruits despite mandatory conscription terms.
 The U.S. is Taiwan's primary source of military aid.
 ## Data
 TBA, DRAFT
 - Sources at end